top of page

 For members of our military services on active duty, especially Celeste and Nate, and for Scott serving as security in Iraq.

-For Paula our bishop, Charles our rector, Amanda and Dave our wardens; for the members of our vestry; for our presiding bishop-elect Sean; and for our companion parishes in Chiapas, Mexico—San Benito and San Mateo Apostól.
+For Sean, our presiding bishop; Paula, our bishop; Charles our rector; Amanda and Dave our wardens; and for the members of our vestry; for Peg our seminarian intern.

 May these and all our intercessions be acceptable in your sight, O Lord, our strength and our redeemer.